jazzband/django-redshift-backend/README.rst

 New Features:

-* #20: Support for sortkey.
-Thanks to Maxime Vdb.
+* #20,#26: Support for sortkey.
+Thanks to Maxime Vdb and Kosei Kitahara.
 * #24: Add UUIDField support.
 Thanks to Sindri Guðmundsson.
 * #14: More compat with redshift: not use SELECT DISTINCT ON.